jotaoncode/frontend-nanodegree-arcade-game/README.md

 This is an Apache configuration to serve the game, so you can see the game accesing to browser localhost.

-#### Example:
+#### Example for Linux Ubuntu:
-You can setup your Apache server like this example to serve this game.
+You can setup your Apache server like this example to serve the game.

 Values between [] are values you have to complete.

+First install apache from www.apache.org
+Then modify the file 000-default.conf to serve your projects.
+Like the following.
 ```xml
 <VirtualHost *:80>
         DocumentRoot /home/[Your User]/[The folder of your projects]